rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 pip install -r requirements/shibboleth.txt
 ```

 Configure your Shibboleth service provider using the files in `/etc/shibboleth/`.
 This may vary depending on your Identity Provider.
-RDMO needs the `REMOTE_SERVER` to be set and 4 attributes from your identity provider:
+RDMO needs the `REMOTE_USER` to be set and 4 attributes from your identity provider:

 * a username (usually `eppn`)
 * an E-mail address (usually `mail` or `email`)